ExpressLRS/Docs/docs/quick-start/ardupilot-setup.md

 and go to your OSD tab, and place your RSSI and LQ element where you want them to be.

+If you feel any delay / lagg in the control, check the RX connection to the Flight Controller.
+On some Flight Controllers you have to use full DMA supported input pin.

 Happy Flying! :airplane: